kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 .. - analytical measurements taken in a laboratory, even by the same person or computerized process have different outcomes
 .. - weight of corn seeds (average is 200mg)

 In preparing the above histograms, what have you implicitly inferred about time-scales?
 These histograms show the long-term distribution (probabilities) of the system being considered.
 This is why *concepts of chance and random phenomena* can be use to described systems and processes.
-Probabilities describe our long-term expectations:
+Probabilities can be used to describe our long-term expectations:

 -	The long-term sex ratio at birth 1.06:1 (boy:girl) is expected in Canada; but a newly pregnant mother would not know the sex.
 -	The long-term data from a process shows an 85% yield from our batch reactor; but tomorrow it could be 59% and the day after that 86%.